Best TV Shows of 2025: Our Fan-Friendly Picks Might Surprise You

 Dexter: Resurrection

-Even though we still have some episodes to go before Resurrection wraps, it appears that Michael C. Hall and the iconic franchise have finally been resurrected successfully.
-I , for one, look forward to seeing just how many serial killers Dex bags by the end of this fête of a season (IYKYK). —Mike Strayer, Managing Editor
+It appears that Michael C. Hall and the iconic franchise have finally been resurrected successfully.
+I, for one, look forward to seeing just how many serial killers Dex bags by the end of this fête of a series (IYKYK). —Mike Strayer, Managing Editor

 Where to stream Dexter: Resurrection